commercetools/sphere-stock-import/CONTRIBUTING.md

 1. Fork and clone the repo.
 1. Run `npm install` to install all dependencies (including Grunt).
-1. Run `./node_modules/.bin/grunt` to grunt this project.
+1. Run `npm test` to build the JavaScript code and test it.

 Assuming that you don't see any red, you're ready to go.
-Just be sure to run `./node_modules/.bin/grunt` after making any changes, to ensure that nothing is broken.
+Just be sure to run `npm test` after making any changes, to ensure that nothing is broken.
+You can also use grunt to do this automatically for you: `./node_modules/grunt-cli/bin/grunt watch:test`

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.
 1. Add failing tests for the change you want to make.
-Run `grunt test` to see the tests fail.
+Run `npm test` to see the tests fail.
 1. Fix stuff.
-1. Run `./node_modules/.bin/grunt test` to see if the tests pass.
+1. Run `npm test` to see if the tests pass.
 Repeat steps 2-4 until done.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.